Our Team

 Contact Ben

-Jake Levin | Program Manager for Local Meat Processing Support Program
+Jake Levin | Local Food Systems Program Manager

 Jake grew up in the Berkshires.
-After graduating from Wesleyan University, where he studied Art he moved to NYC.
+After graduating from Wesleyan University, where he studied Art, he moved to NYC.
 While living in NYC and working in the art world, he became increasingly engaged with cooking and the reemerging local and sustainable food movement.
 While working towards his MFA at Bard he decided to apprentice as a butcher in the Hudson Valley.

 It didn’t take Jake long to realize he had a passion both for meat production and for supporting sustainable agriculture.
 After deciding to pursue a career as a butcher, Jake moved back to the Berkshires where he could work directly with the farmers in his hometown community.
 Jake has worked in a variety of capacities as a butcher including managing a whole-animal butcher shop and a USDA inspected dry-cured pork production facility.
 Jake also sits on the Board of Directors for Berkshire Grown, the Berkshire Food Co-op, and the New Marlborough Land Trust.
 In 2019 Jake authored a book titled Smokehouse Handbook published by Storey Publishing.

 Jake lives in New Marlborough with his wife and two children on the land where he grew up.
-Besides working for Berkshire Ag Ventures helping to improve our regional livestock systems Jake works as The Roving Butcher where he travels around the country teaching workshops on on-farm slaughter, whole-animal butchery, and value-added meat production.
+Besides working for Berkshire Ag Ventures helping to improve our regional livestock systems, Jake works as The Roving Butcher where he travels around the country teaching workshops on on-farm slaughter, whole-animal butchery, and value-added meat production.
 When Jake is not working, he is most likely cooking for his family and friends, preferably in his outdoor kitchen.

 Contact Jake